Bill requires Maryland colleges to disclose all course costs

 “The whole idea behind this is to give students more information so that they can make better financial decisions for themselves,” Kindra said.

 The bill faced opposition at its House hearing on Feb.
-11, with a representative of the university system calling the bill’s intention “duplicative” of the policies currently in place, but supporting the bill’s idea and implementation of open educational resources, an idea that encourages instructors to mix-and-match free or low-cost materials for college.
+11, with a representative of the university system calling the bill’s intention “duplicative” of the policies currently in place, but supporting the bill’s idea and implementation of open educational resources, an idea that encourages instructors to mix-and-match free or low-cost materials.

 The Senate version of the bill, 667, has bipartisan support with lead sponsor Sen. Jim Rosapepe (D-Prince George’s, Anne Arundel) and co-sponsor Sen. Justin Ready (R-Carroll) saying that the bill would basically be “truth in advertising.”